jakearchibald/tweetdeck-prototype/README.md

 [![devDependency
 Status](https://david-dm.org/jakearchibald/tweetdeck-prototype/dev-status.svg)](https://david-dm.org/jakearchibald/tweetdeck-prototype#info=devDependencies)

-We're prototyping a mobile-first & offline-first version of Tweetdeck.
+We're prototyping a mobile-first & offline-first client for Twitter.
 The idea is to show/discover how close to native we can get with the web on evergreen browsers.

 # Can I help?